 Limbic resonance gives an equine facilitated experience much of its magic.
 In the Healing with Horses model of Equine Facilitated Learning, the horses are recognized as sentient partners who are free to be in choice and communicate their opinions - with a sophisticated limbic view point.
 Each session allows a rich exploration of the shared emotion between client and horse.

 Emotion involves all of the brain and via the Autonomic Nervous System (ANS) the physical sensations of emotional states are felt, by horse and human alike.
 Horses have large and sensitive guts (and hearts) which are much larger resonant surfaces for receiving and responding to emotional information.

 There are three stages of limbic neuroplasticity between mammals:

 Create a limbic bond or connection; becoming curious about and engaged by each other (resonance)

 Build mutual understanding and shared communication via challenges (regulation)

 Experience a smooth partnership via an attached relationship (limbic revision)

 By observing closely the relationship the client builds with the horse, we are able to "see" the subcortical or pre-conscious levels of process that are occurring in the relationship.
 We also glimpse the patterns that are below conscious awareness in human relationships for the client.
 Horses often mirror the suppressed emotion and "release" when a human recognizes a feeling they are experiencing in the moment.
-This brings the client back into congruence even if they are still feeling the emotion.
-The moment their authentic feelings are known, the horse will sigh, lick its lips, yawn or roll their eyes.
+This brings the client back into congruence even when they are still feeling the emotion.
+The moment their authentic emotions are known, the horse will sigh, lick its lips, yawn or roll their eyes.
 These are signals that an energetic release has taken place.